jlefever/trainsim/README.md

 # Train Sim

 A work-in-progress application to simulate purchasing train tickets.
+This project is used for an assignment of SE 577 at Drexel University.

+Please do not hesistate to contact the TAs (especially Jason Lefever or Hongzhou Fang) with any questions.

 ## Getting Started